DyonvVr/py-auto-translate/README.md

 - `pandas`
 - `numpy`
 - `re`
+In order to use Google Cloud Translate API translation, you must set up a Google Cloud project with Translate API enabled.

 ## Usage
 Place a text file in the directory where `auto_translate.py` is located, and run the following command in the terminal: